Liberal Party of Canada

-Art Eggleton served 11 years in the House of Commons as the member for York Centre.
+Art Eggleton served 11 years in the House of Commons as the member for York Centre in the city of Toronto.
 First elected in 1993, he was soon thereafter appointed to Cabinet where he served in the following positions:

 On March 24, 2005, Art Eggleton was appointed to the Senate of Canada.
-He currently serves as Chair of the Standing Committee on Social Affairs, Science and Technology as well as its Subcommittee on Cities and is a member of the Standing Committee on National Finance.
+He currently serves as Deputy Chair of the Standing Committee on Social Affairs, Science and Technology and is a member of the Standing Committee on Transport and Communication and Human Rights.

 Personal Website: http://senatorarteggleton.ca/ ( N.B.
 This site is not a part of the parliamentary Internet site )